phierbry/notes-17fall/is307-review.md

 SECURITY OF HASH FUNCTION
 mentioned two requirement
-one-way (second preimage resistance, weakly one-way) fixed target, complexity=$2^m$, collision free(collision resistance, strong one-way) arbitray pair, complexity=$2^{m/2}$ NOTE that as hash funciton map a large space to a smaller one, there are always collision, the keypoint is 'infeasible' COMPLEXITY COMPUTATION: basic combinatorics and probability, birthday paradox(not intuitive)
+one-way (second preimage resistance, weakly one-way) fixed target, complexity=$2^m$, collision free(collision resistance, strong one-way) arbitrary pair, complexity=$2^{m/2}$ NOTE that as hash function map a large space to a smaller one, there are always collision, the keypoint is 'infeasible' COMPLEXITY COMPUTATION: basic combinatorics and probability, birthday paradox(not intuitive)